Why Choose a Lightweight Wheelchair?

 Key Features to Consider

-Frame material: Aluminium is the most common for lightweight chairs, offering a good balance of weight and cost.
+Frame material: Aluminium is the most common for lightweight chairs.
 Carbon fibre chairs are the lightest (under 6kg for some models) but significantly more expensive.
 Steel is heavy and best avoided if weight is a priority.

 Seat width: Measure across the widest point of the hips while seated and add 2-3cm for comfort.
 Standard widths are 40cm, 43cm, 46cm, and 50cm.
 A seat that is too narrow will be uncomfortable, while too wide reduces stability and makes self-propelling harder.